anthony-meza/CFCFluxes/README.md

 OMIP protocols (Orr et al., 2017) and Dutay (2002).
 Using this code, one can calculate realistic fluxes as well as test the effects of different parameters on surface fluxes.

-For example, one can make the following visualization using GCM output to test how different d aspects of global warming influences surface CFC-11 Concentrations:
+For example, one can make the following visualization using GCM output to test how different aspects of global warming influences surface CFC-11 Concentrations:

 <img src="plots/CM4X_Sensitivity_Surface.png" width="300" />